technicalnbfc/technicalnbfc.github.io/about/registration.md

 * Junior Girls Divisional - __Total Cost $450__ *(includes club polo, shorts and socks)*
 * Mini Roos Under 6/7 - __Total Cost $330__ *(includes playing shirt, shorts and socks)*
 * Mini Roos Under 8-12 - __Total Cost $350__ *(includes playing shirt, shorts and socks)*
+* For Juniors/Mini Roos a sibling discount of $50 applies for each successive child
 * __All players/parents are required to contribute five hours of voluntary service to the club in any capacity__
 * __THERE ARE NO OTHER FEES PAYABLE!__